Conference

 State Drill Core Library

-Based at Werribee, the State Drill Core Library is an invaluable geoscientific asset, allowing rock and mineral samples to be studied and reanalysed at minimal/no extra cost.
+Based at Werribee, the State Drill Core Library is an invaluable geoscientific asset, allowing rock and mineral samples from all over Victoria to be easily accessed, studied and reanalysed at minimal/no extra cost.

 The collection includes rock samples from minerals drill holes, petroleum wells, groundwater bores, government stratigraphic and co-funded industry drilling, geotechnical/infrastructure drilling, extractive drill holes, coal bore holes, geothermal drill holes, government mapping programs as well as hardcopy reports and maps.